 - Your state-issued identification (driver’s license or other), Social Security number, proof of address, and contact information (phone numbers, email)

-- Pay stubs or bank statements that show your household income, typically for the most recent three-month period
+- Pay stubs or bank statements that show your individual or household income, typically for the most recent three-month period

 - Employment history and contact information for your current employer